dotkernel/api-documentation/docs/book/v7/tutorials/api-evolution.md

 # API Evolution pattern

+## Summary

+Dotkernel API lets you evolve endpoints without breaking existing consumers by marking a handler with the `ResourceDeprecation` attribute.
+The `DeprecationMiddleware` then adds `Sunset` and `Link` response headers, telling consumers when the resource may stop responding and where the change is documented.

+## Details

 API evolution: Updating an API while keeping it compatible for existing consumers by adding new features, fixing bugs, planning and removing outdated features.

 ## How it works